Kepler hits 2nd HR, connects in 9th, Twins beat Astros 9-8 - Philly

-MINNEAPOLIS (AP) - Max Kepler hit his second home run of the game, connecting for a solo drive with two outs in the bottom of the ninth inning as the Minnesota Twins bounced back from a late collapse to beat the Houston Astros 9-8 on Wednesday.
+Kepler hit his second home run of the game, connecting for a solo drive with two outs in the bottom of the ninth as the Twins bounced back from a late collapse to beat the Houston Astros 9-8 on Wednesday.

+"We're talking strategy in the dugout and the next thing you know, the game's over," Molitor said.

 After the Twins blew an 8-1 lead, Kepler homered with two strikes off Brad Peacock (1-1).

+"I wasn't really expecting anything," Kepler said of his second career walkoff homer.
+"I was just in battle mode, trying to put the ball in play.
+I struck out the at-bat before.
+I hate striking out, so I was just trying to put it in play."

-Kepler hit a two-run homer to cap an eight-run fourth, an inning that included Eddie Rosario's bases-loaded triple.
+Kepler also hit a two-run homer to cap an eight-run fourth, an inning that included Eddie Rosario's bases-loaded triple.
+Rodney (1-1) gave up two runs - one earned - on two hits and a walk in one inning.

-A throwing error by second baseman Brian Dozier helped Houston tie it in the ninth.
-Down 8-6, the Astros loaded the bases with one out against Fernando Rodney.
+A throwing error by second baseman Brian Dozier helped Houston tie it in the ninth against Rodney.
+Down 8-6, the Astros loaded the bases with one out.
 George Springer grounded into an RBI forceout, and the tying run scored when Dozier threw wide to first trying for a double play.

+"There was a lot in that game that could've gone a little bit better for us, but obviously I'm proud of the way we fought back," Houston manager A.J.
+Hinch said.
+"They hung in there, too, and they came back from a tough blow losing an 8-1 lead.
+Weird game all the way around.
+For them to win on one swing is frustrating."

 A series that had been marked by cold weather, walks and strikeouts finally saw a bit of offense after both starters faltered in the middle innings.

-Lance McCullers Jr. (1-2) allowed a career-high eight runs in 3 2/3 innings for the Astros.
+Lance McCullers Jr. allowed a career-high eight runs in 3 2/3 innings for Houston.
 He gave up seven hits, tied a career high with six walks and struck out six.

-Minnesota starter Kyle Gibson couldn't take advantage of the big inning by the Twins' offense.
-The following half inning, the Astros scored four times and chased him.

-After giving up one earned run in his first 10 1/3 innings this season, Gibson surrendered five runs as he walked four batters and gave up seven hits.
+"I had a game plan going into the game that maybe doesn't fit what I do best," McCullers said.
+"That's on me.
+I've got to kind of have a better idea of what I really want to do and what I feel comfortable with."

-Houston's Alex Bregman had a career-high four hits, including his first homer of the season.
+Alex Bregman had a career-high four hits, including his first homer of the season for the Astros.

 TRAINER'S ROOM